Carbon Literacy Action Day

 Just like Carbon Literacy itself, the Carbon Literacy Action Day is for anyone and everyone – no matter whether you are an individual, represent a community or belong to an organisation.

-We already have a huge range of organisations from a breadth of sectors including, Universities & Colleges, Local Authorities, Museums and Galleries, Healthcare, Automotive, SMEs and many more, that will be participating in the Action Day.
+Each year, we have a huge range of organisations from a breadth of sectors including, Education, Local Authorities, Culture, Healthcare, Automotive, Communities, SMEs and many more, that participate in the Action Day.

-To get involved in the Action Day, all you have to do is schedule or join an Action Day course.
+To get involved in the Action Day, all you have to do is deliver or join an Action Day course.

 Just like Carbon Literacy itself, there is no ‘one size fits all’ approach to taking part in the Action Day.
 You can get involved in any way that suits you, your organisation or your community.